~ 7 min read · Updated July 2026

 - Nomination of arbitrators and coordination of the Procedural Schedule;

-- Participation in oral hearings and examination of witnesses/experts;
+- Participation in oral hearings and examination of witnesses and experts;

 - Post-award review (correction, clarification, additional award);